survivejs/webpack-book/manuscript/developing/01_getting_started.md

   You can also set it to 'none' to disable any default behavior.
 Learn more: https://webpack.js.org/configuration/mode/

   ERROR in main
-  Module not found: Error: Can't resolve './src' in 'tmp/webpack-demo'
+  Module not found: Error: Can't resolve './src' in 'webpack-demo'

   webpack 5.1.3 compiled with 1 error and 1 warning in 115 ms
 ```